cdown/chrisdown.name/_posts_todo/2024-01-12-reliably-creating-d-and-z-state-processes-on-demand.md

 nowadays, which has more sensible semantics and is much more configurable.
 That allow for (for example) having both the calling process and the child running simultaneously in same virtual memory space if you pass `CLONE_VM` but not `CLONE_VFORK`.
+Goodness gracious!

 For this case, though, we want `vfork`'s behaviour, which is to suspend the parent application in D state.
 Here is how we can reliably create a D state process with `vfork`:

 {% highlight c %}
 #include <unistd.h>

+int exit_logic(void) {

-int main(void)
+int main(void) {
 {
     pid_t pid = vfork();
     if (pid == 0) {
-        pause(); /* or some other exit logic for the child */ } else if (pid < 0) {
+        pause(); /* or some other exit logic for the child */

+        /* It's not safe to continue after child stack modifications, so make
+         * sure we don't execute any more userspace instructions for the whole
+         * process group. */
+        kill(0, SIGKILL);
+    } else if (pid < 0) {
         return 1;
     }